Teaching English in Thailand: Living in Thailand

 Motorcycle Taxi

-The motorcycle taxi is a great option for beating the traffic, although does carry risks.
-Beyond being directly exposed to the air pollution, some motorcycle taxis can be aggressive drivers and exacerbate the normal risks identified with this type of transportation.
-Should this be the transportation mode of choice, one should be careful to guard knees and carry an umbrella.
+Motorcycle taxis are easily identified as the drivers are clad in orange or red vests.
+It is a great option for beating the traffic on short trips, although it does carry risks.
+Beyond being directly exposed to the air pollution, some motorcycle taxis can be aggressive drivers and exacerbate the normal risks associated with this type of transportation.
+Should this be the transportation mode of choice, one should be careful to keep knees in tight and wear a helmet.
+Helmets are required by law and you will be the one fined if pulled over, so be sure to hail a motorcycle taxi with an extra helmet.

 Bicycle